- ABOUT TURNERS

 - GYM SCHEDULE

 The Clinton Turn Verein (pronounced “TOORN-fair-ine”) recently celebrated its 150th anniversary in May of 2017.
-We are one of 51 societies nation-wide that participate in and host athletic and cultural activities.
+The Turners most important contribution to American life in their communities has been their advocacy of physical education and fitness.
+Today, we are one of 51 societies nationwide that participate in and host athletic and cultural activities and serve our community and membership when in need.
 We have a gymnasium on the 2nd floor of our building and offer Gymnastics programs for youth in the immediate area.
 Click here for more information about our Gymnastics programs.
 We are also a social club with a full-service bar and club room (with darts, pool table and card tables).
 We have rental facilities available (indoor banquet hall (with kitchen capabilities) and outdoor pavilion).
 Click here for more information about our Facility rentals.

 We are always looking to expand our membership and would love for you to consider becoming a member.
 For more Membership information click here.

 Check out this cool video which gives you a tour of our Turner Member Hall and Pavilion!

 The month of July was a powerful month for Clinton Turners as two of our women were recognized for achieving feats.
 First, we start with our long-time member, Nancy Starr, who turned 93 years young on July 7th!
 Nancy is our Clinton Turner's Correspondence Secretary and has contributed significantly to the Clinton community as Chairman of the Library Board of Trustees, a volunteer at Clinton Hospital, delivering meals on wheels, a long-time Treasurer of the Berlin Country Club Ladies League and the list goes on.
 Nancy never runs out of steam and we wish her the happiest of birthdays!